 Required School Physicals

-Certain exams are required in order for students to enroll in school.
+Certain exams are required in order for students to enroll in school, regardless of the remote start of the 2020-2021 school year.
 Medical professionals may provide their own form indicating that an exam has taken place, or the following forms can be submitted for completion.

 - Preschool: Physical Exam